Reimbursement for New Medical Devices

 Current Procedural Terminology (CPT Codes) and ICD-9 Codes

 Level I Codes (Current Procedural Terminology)are medical services and procedures codes used by physicians filing for payment for services rendered.
 The CPT Codes are maintained and republished annually by the American Medical Association.
-ICD-9 codes are used in conjunction with CPT-Codes .ICD-9 Codes are diagnostic codes used by the physician to indicate treatment for a specific injury/disease.
-The CPT Code (services/treatment} must match the ICD-9 Code (specific disease or injury) for payment to be approved.
-CMS (Central Management Services) provides a strong consulting role with changes, new codes, etc.
+ICD-9 codes and ICD-10 codes are used in conjunction with CPT-Codes .ICD-9 and ICD-10 Codes are diagnostic codes used by the physician to indicate treatment for a specific injury/disease.
+The CPT Code (services/treatment} must match the ICD-9 or ICD-10 Code (specific disease or injury) for payment to be approved.
+CMS (Centers for Medicare and Medicaid Services) provides a strong consulting role with changes, new codes, etc.

 Healthcare Common Procedural Coding System (HCPCS Codes)